hashicorp/consul/README.md

 # CoreDNS

 CoreDNS is DNS server that started as a fork of [Caddy](https://github.com/mholt/caddy/).
 It has the same model: it chains middleware.
+In fact to similar that CoreDNS is now a server type plugin for CAddy, i.e. you'll need Caddy to compile CoreDNS.

 CoreDNS is the successor of [SkyDNS](https://github.com/skynetservices/skydns).
 SkyDNS is a thin layer that exposes services in etcd in the DNS.
 CoreDNS builds on this idea and is a generic DNS